monashmicroimaging/gitbook-fiji-basics/part_6_channels_and_colours.md

 ## Channels Tool {#channels-tool}

 A composite image will present as a stack with each channel represented by one slice of that stack.
 To make alterations to channels within a composite image you can use the channels tools.
-To open this tool, go to **Image Color Channels Tool** \(or use shortcut Ctrl+Shift+Z\).
+To open this tool, go to **Image -&gt; Color -&gt; Channels Tool** \(or use shortcut Ctrl+Shift+Z\).

 ![](/assets/part6/channel_tool_menu.jpg)